timtadh/tcel/README.md

 By Tim Henderson (tadh@case.edu)

 This is a simple language with a static type checker.
-It is an interpreted expression oriented functional language.
-Which features:
+It is an -interpreted- expression oriented functional language.

+(interpreted is a strong word.
+It now has a semi-functional code generator)

+It features:

 - First class functions
 - Closures